Mathics3/mathics-core/REPORTING-BUGS.md

 Many people will use the issue tracker as a means to solicit help for a problem that they have, or to get help on how to set up Mathics.
 Judgement should be used here.

-If the problem is of a more general nature consider other channels like [StackOverflow](https://stackoverflow.com/) or [Mathematica & Wolfram Language](https://mathematica.stackexchange.com/).
+If the problem is of a more general nature consider other channels like [StackOverflow](https://stackoverflow.com/) or [Mathematica & Wolfram Language](https://mathematica.stackexchange.com/) or one of the groups or channels listed in see https://mathics.org/#support.

 # Karma